SamKemp/CodeCipherThing/README.md

-# codecipherthing
+# Code Cipher Thing
-a thing that allows you to write a message and have it in numbers
+Allows you to turn normal text into encrypted words